lynch513/FizzBuzz/README.md

 # FizzBuzz

 My version of the FizzBuzz utility in F#.
-Console utility, refactored starting from the naive implementation (starting branch), then splitting IO and adding modules (medium branch) and up to the multi-layer (onion) architecture (ending branch).
+Console utility, refactored starting from the naive implementation (starting branch), then splitting IO and adding modules (modules branch) and up to the multi-layer (onion) architecture (onion branch).

 ## Usage